permazen/permazen/README.md

   * A library for automatic field change notification
   * An embeddable Java command line interface (CLI)

 JSimpleDB was inspired by years of frustration with existing persistence solutions, in particular JPA.
+Compared to using JPA, building an application with JSimpleDB is a refreshingly straightforward experience.

 Ask these questions of your persistence solution:

   * **Configuration complexity** Do we have to explicitly configure details of how data is mapped?
 Are we forced to (ab)use the programming language to address what are really database configuration issues?
   * **Query language concordance** Does the code that performs queries look like regular Java code, or do we have to learn a new “query language”?